Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 </div>

-in comparison of the anomalous observations to the normal data, there isn’t any clear indication that something was wrong until around hour 40.
+In comparison of the anomalous observations to the normal data, there isn’t any clear indication that something was wrong until around hour 40.